Aims and Scope

 Peer Review Process

-The rules for reviewing for Society Register are compliant with applicable recommendations of the Ministry of Education and Science with reference to the general rules of decency and ethical guidelines in research (Dobre praktyki w procedurach recenzyjnych w nauce).
+The rules for reviewing for the Society Register comply with the applicable recommendations of the Ministry of Education and Science, with reference to the general rules of decency and ethical guidelines in research (Dobre praktyki w procedurach recenzyjnych w nauce).
 By submitting an article for consideration, the Authors are granting the Editorial Board of Society Register the right to process the paper.
-They are accepting the reviewing process adopted by the journal.
-Articles accepted for publication in Society Register must not violate canons of scientific rectitude and honesty or break the rules of ethical standards traditionally upheld by research.
+They are accepting the journal's reviewing process.
+Articles accepted for publication in the Society Register must not violate canons of scientific rectitude and honesty or break the rules of ethical standards traditionally upheld by research.
 Manuscripts should generally be between 6,000 and 8,000 words for full articles (and 2,500-5,500 for discussions and research notes), including all notes, tables, graphics and references.
 Original papers with clear methodologies, innovative research findings, discussions & conclusions, cross-disciplinary relevance, and fitting into Society Register's thematic priorities will be preferred (in some cases, longer manuscripts may be accepted).

-All articles submitted to Society Register are subject to the following review process:
+All articles submitted to the Society Register are subject to the following review process:

 - All submitted articles are initially considered for suitability for review by the Editorial Committee of Society Register (number of initial intra-editorial reviews: 1 or more).